Birla Institute of Technology, Deoghar

-Birla Institute of Technology, Deoghar is an public educational institution located in Deoghar, Jharkhand, India.
+Birla Institute of Technology, Deoghar is a public educational institution located in Deoghar, Jharkhand, India.
 It functions as one of the off-campuses of Birla Institute of Technology, Mesra, Ranchi and offers undergraduate programs in engineering and technology.

 History

 Birla Institute of Technology, Deoghar Campus was established in 2007, on the request of Government of Jharkhand.
 The institute is controlled administratively and academically by BIT Mesra.

 Academic programmes

 The following undergraduate courses are conducted at BIT Deoghar: